BBBase-EHeresy/PPPub/docs/matched_play_guide/campaign_events.md

 #### GONDOR

-*The southern kingdom of Men formed by the high king Elendil upon his arrival in Middle-earth, Gondor is a great realm that has ever been a bastion against the Evil of Mordor to the east; protecting the free lands against Sauron’s forces.*
+*The southern kingdom of Men formed by the high king Elendil upon his arrival in Middle-earth, Gondor is a great realm that has ever been a bastion against the Evil of Mordor to the east; protecting the free lands against Sauronâ€™s forces.*

 **SPECIAL RULE**

-**City of Númenor:** Whilst fighting a battle in Gondor, all models add 1 to their Courage value.
+**City of NÃºmenor:** Whilst fighting a battle in Gondor, all models add 1 to their Courage value.

 **Campaign Bonus:** If your faction controls Gondor then the range of banners in your army is increased to 6".